Anthony Barnett (writer)

 Anthony Barnett (born November 1942) is a modern English writer and campaigner.
 He was a co-founder of openDemocracy in 2001.

 Biography

-Barnett was a student at Cambridge University, where he was active in the Labour Club, and lodged with Nicholas Kaldor.
+Barnett grew up in Edgware.
+He was a student at Cambridge University, where he was active in the Labour Club, and lodged with Nicholas Kaldor.
 He did an MA Sociology at Leicester University (1965–1967), where he worked with Norbert Elias.

 He was a member of the Editorial Committee of New Left Review from 1965 to 1983.
 He helped create and coordinate the weekly publication 7 Days (1971–1972).
 Its papers are part of the Anthony Barnett archive in the British Library.